MPIDR Working Paper

 Abstract

-Automation transforms work at a rapid pace, with gradually increasing shares of the workforce being at risk of replacement by machines.
+Automation transforms work at a rapid pace, with gradually increasing shares of the workforce at risk of being replaced by machines.
 However, little is known about how this risk is affecting workers.
-In this study, we investigate the impact of exposure to a high risk of automation at work on the subjective (self-reported health, anxiety, and health satisfaction) and objective (healthcare use and sickness absence) health outcomes of workers in Germany.
-We base our analysis on survey data from the German Socio-Economic Panel (SOEP) and administrative data from the Occupational Panel for Germany (2013-2018).
-Employing panel regression, we demonstrate that for workers, exposure to a high risk of automation at the occupational level is associated with lower self-reported health and health satisfaction, increased sickness absence, and, depending on how the risk is measured, anxiety.
-No effect on healthcare use is found.
-Our heterogeneity analysis provides evidence that none of the analyzed demographic and occupational groups is disproportionally affected by high automation risk.
-We also conduct several robustness checks (i.e., alternative model specifications and risk measures with different thresholds), with the results remaining largely consistent with our main findings.
+In this study, we examine the relationship between exposure to high automation risk at work and both subjective (self-reported health, anxiety, and health satisfaction) and objective (healthcare use and sickness absence) health outcomes of workers in Germany.
+We base our analysis on survey data from the German Socio-Economic Panel (SOEP) and administrative data from the Occupational Panel for Germany (2013-2022).
+Employing panel regression, we demonstrate that for workers, exposure to high automation risk at the occupational level is associated with lower self-reported health and health satisfaction, as well as increased sickness absence.
+No significant effects are observed for anxiety and healthcare use.
+Our heterogeneity analysis reveals only minor variations in the effects across several demographic and occupational characteristics.
+We also conduct multiple robustness checks (i.e., alternative model specifications and risk measures with different thresholds), with the results remaining largely consistent with our main findings.

 Keywords: Germany, automation, health